CartoDB/workshop_UCL-CASA/README.md

 - **R kernel for Jupyter**.
 Follow the instructions here: https://medium.com/@kyleake/how-to-install-r-in-jupyter-with-irkernel-in-3-steps-917519326e41 or if you have a MAC here: https://www.r-bloggers.com/how-to-install-r-kernel-for-jupyter-on-mac-os-x/.

 - All python packages in the `notebooks/requirements.txt` file.
-Open your terminal and run `pip install -r requirements.txt`.
+To install them, open your terminal and run `pip install -r requirements.txt`.

 ## Location Data Streams & Spatial Models